shanepeckham/Microservices/README.md

 We will now deploy our container instance via a declarative 'infrastructure as code' ARM template, which is [here](https://github.com/shanepeckham/ServerlessMicroservices/blob/master/fulfillorder.json) but before we do, we need to edit this document to ensure we set our environment variables.

-In the document, the following section needs to be amended, adding your environment keys like you did before:
+In the document, the following section needs to be amended, adding your environment keys:

 ```